 I’m buying a home

-- Repayment mortgage – Your monthly payments will pay back the whole loan, including interest, over the mortgage term (usually 25 years, but can be much longer).
+Repayment mortgage: Your monthly payments will pay back the whole loan, including interest, over the mortgage term (usually 25 years, but it can be longer).
 This means that when the mortgage term is over, the borrowed money is completely repaid.

-- Interest-only – Your monthly payments will pay only the interest on the loan (so will be smaller than with a repayment mortgage).
-However, at the end of the mortgage term you will have to pay back the original amount you borrowed.
-You might do this by using other savings or investments, or by selling the property.
+Interest-only: Your monthly payments will pay only the interest on the loan, so it’ll be smaller than with a repayment mortgage.
+However, at the end of the mortgage term you will have to pay back the original amount borrowed, perhaps by using savings or investments, or by selling the property.

 I want to build my own home

-For this you can take out a self-build mortgage.
-This loan covers the cost of the plot of land and the amount you need to build the property, including the materials and labour.
-It’s different from a normal residential mortgage in that you receive the money in instalments rather than one sum, so that the lender can make sure you’re spending it on the building project and not on anything else.
+It’s different from a residential mortgage in that you receive money in instalments rather than one sum, so the lender can ensure you’re spending it on the building project and not on anything else.

 Find out more about building your own home.